remotion-dev/remotion/packages/docs/docs/config.md

 The function you pass must accept an object as it's only parameter which contains the following properties:

 - `type`: Either `"stitcher"` or `"pre-stitcher"`.
 If enough memory and CPU is available, Remotion may use parallel rendering and encoding, which means that a pre-stitcher process gets spawned before all frames are rendered.
 You can tell whether parallel encoding is enabled by adding `--log=verbose` to your render command.
-- `args`: An array of strings that is passed as arguments to the FFMPEG command.
+- `args`: An array of strings that is passed as arguments to the FFmpeg command.

 Your function must return a modified array of strings.